Online Enquiry

 • Uhuru Peak is one of the Seven Summits, which is a mountaineering challenge to climb the highest peaks on each continent.

-• The trek to Uhuru Peak takes climbers through five different ecological zones, from rainforest to Arctic conditions.
+• The trek to Uhuru Peak Tanzania takes climbers through five different ecological zones: Cultivation Zone, Forest Zone, Heather-Moorland Zone, Alpine Desert Zone and Arctic Summit.

 • The first recorded ascent of Uhuru Peak was by Hans Meyer and Ludwig Purtscheller in 1889.